RobertoMalatesta/Boost-Multibuffer-Bug/README.md

 Essentially, the multi_buffer is being passed as buffer.data() to a function, then the function calls buffers_front on the data, and performs a buffer cast to a char array.

 If I change the data structure to a basic_flat_buffer, I don't get an error.
+An interesting point is that, when printing out the memory locations, the flatbuffer always has the same memory location for each number on every iteration.
+For the multibuffer, the memory location value increases.

 Any insight would be appreciated.